-In addition to the low-swing differential signals, the HyperTransport technology defines four single-ended LVCMOS signals used for link reset and power down initiation and cessation.
+In addition to the low-swing differential signals, HyperTransport technology defines four single-ended open drain signals used for link reset and power down initiation and cessation.
+In a Gen3 system these signals may either be pulled up to 2.5v or V{LDT} (1.2v).
+Level shifters must be used to convert between 2.5v and V{LDT} domains in systems that use mixed signaling levels.
 PWROK is a required input to each HyperTransport device to indicate that all required system power supplies are within specification and that the reference clock is within specification.
 PWROK is driven by system reset logic.
 RESET# is a required input to each HyperTransport device to indicate the system reset state.
 RESET# is driven by system reset logic.
 LDTSTOP# and LDTREQ# are used in systems requiring power management to signal requests for power related system activities.
 The AC and DC device output and input requirements for these signals are defined in this specification.

-Figure 18 shows the basic HyperTransport link interconnect for up to 32-bit links.
-Table 118 describes the link signal types.
+Figure 29 shows the basic HyperTransport link interconnect for up to 32-bit links.
+Table 153 describes the link signal types.